If you want to lead people, there’s only one book you need to read.

 This is something we talk about all the time at Drift: shoring up your weaknesses vs. doubling down on your superpowers.

 The first part is identifying your superpower, then doubling down on it.
-And that’s what Drucker’s lessons here is about: Leaning into your core strengths, making them super strengths, and then surrounding yourself with people who are equally strong in other dimensions where you are weak.
+And that’s what Drucker’s lesson here is about: Leaning into your core strengths, making them super strengths, and then surrounding yourself with people who are equally strong in other dimensions where you are weak.
 That is the key.

 Take any team sport as an example, whether it’s basketball, football, whatever sport, and imagine if everyone on the team had exactly the same skill.
 So if everyone was the quarterback, if everyone wanted to be Tom Brady – that’s not a team.
 They probably couldn’t score very well if everyone wanted to throw the ball.